romulobrito/cs-shred/README.md

 ## Datasets and Scientific Context

 CS-SHRED was validated on four diverse datasets, each representing a challenging spatiotemporal reconstruction problem:

-- **Viscoelastic Fluid (Oldroyd-B model):** Reconstructs the trace of the conformation tensor, a key indicator of elastic stress in non-Newtonian fluids.
-Accurate recovery is essential for understanding fluid behavior under different flow conditions.
-- **Maximum Specific Humidity (qmax):** Atmospheric dataset measuring moisture distribution, with frequent gaps and irregular sampling.
-- **Sea Surface Temperature (SST):** Oceanographic dataset with missing data due to cloud cover and satellite limitations.
-- **Rotating Turbulent Flow (TURB-Rot):** Simulated turbulent velocity fields, subsampled to emulate practical measurement constraints.
+### Viscoelastic Flow (Oldroyd-B Model)
+We employ numerical simulation data from the Oldroyd-B constitutive model [Oishi et al., 2024], which describes the dynamics of non-Newtonian viscoelastic fluids.
+This dataset focuses on the trace of the conformation tensor, $\text{Tr}(\mathbf{C})$, a critical indicator of the fluid's elastic stress state.
+Given its complex nonlinear dynamics and multiple spatial and temporal scales, accurately reconstructing $\text{Tr}(\mathbf{C})$ from sparse and incomplete sensor measurements provides a rigorous test of our model's capability to capture both elastic and viscous features.

+### Rotating Turbulent Flow (TURB-Rot)
+The rotating turbulent flow dataset from the TURB-Rot database [Biferale et al., 2020] represents a particularly challenging scenario.
+Simulated on a $256^3$ grid within a triply periodic domain, the dataset encompasses a wide range of turbulent scales.
+By applying controlled subsampling---removing 30% of spatial columns in 30% of temporal snapshots---this dataset emulates realistic measurement constraints.
+Our results demonstrate that **CS-SHRED** is highly effective in reconstructing fine spatial details and dynamic behaviors, outperforming the conventional **SHRED** model, particularly in preserving temporal consistency and spatial fidelity.

+### Sea Surface Temperature (SST)
+The SST dataset, available at [NOAA OISST v2](https://psl.noaa.gov/thredds/catalog/Datasets/noaa.oisst.v2/catalog.html?dataset=Datasets/noaa.oisst.v2/sst.wkmean.1990-present.nc), comprises measurements of the ocean's surface temperature---critical for understanding climate patterns, ocean currents, and weather forecasting.
+Due to frequent gaps caused by cloud cover and satellite limitations, SST provides an ideal testbed for our model's ability to reconstruct incomplete and noisy data.

+### Maximum Specific Humidity (qmax)
+Accessible at [NOAA 20th Century Reanalysis](https://psl.noaa.gov/thredds/catalog/Datasets/20thC_ReanV3/Derived/8XDailies/2mMO/catalog.html?dataset=Datasets/20thC_ReanV3/Derived/8XDailies/2mMO/qmax.2m.8Xday.ltm.nc), the qmax dataset contains measurements of the maximum specific humidity, a key variable for analyzing moisture distribution and atmospheric processes.
+Its inherent incompleteness and irregular sampling challenge our model to accurately reconstruct the underlying spatiotemporal patterns.

-Each dataset presents unique challenges, such as high-dimensionality, strong nonlinearity, and severe data loss.
+Each dataset presents unique challenges, such as high-dimensionality, strong nonlinearity, and severe data loss, providing comprehensive validation of CS-SHRED's robustness across diverse scientific domains.

 ## Experimental Results: CS-SHRED vs SHRED